Legal scholar and well-known human rights activist Teng Biao gave a talk at USC on the state of human rights in China.

 President Obama joined other leaders at the Asia-Pacific Economic Cooperation meeting in Beijing, China.

-U.S. Secretary of State John Kerry spoke at this event held in conjunction with the Asia-Pacific Economic Cooperation meeting held in Beijing.
-He spoke at the Intercontinental Beijing Hotel.
+U.S. Secretary of State John Kerry spoke at the American Chamber of Commerce reception for those attending the Asia-Pacific Economic Cooperation CEO Summit in Beijing.
+The event was held at the Northeast Marriot.